anshpayal/ObjectOrientedProgramming/README.md

         - Promotes code reuse, which reducing redundancy.
         - Hides unnecessay details with the help of Data Abstraction.
         - Polymorphism offers a lot of flexibility.
+    - ### What is Object?
+        - Object contains data and operation.
+Data can be referred as the properties of an object and operations can be referred as the function used to modify and access the data.
+        - It is an acutal entity to which user is interacted.
+        - When object is created only then memory gets allocated.
+    - ### What is class?
+        - Classes are used to create user defined data types, which contains multiple functions and variables.
+        - Classes are blueprint for object.